 “It’s helpful to have other eyes and ears paying attention to what's happening on the ground in their respective states,” Clement said.
 "I'd rather get something five or six times from different parties rather than not hear about it at all.”

-The company’s provider portal provides a quick and easy way for SCP providers to make their voice heard.
+The company’s provider portal provides a quick and easy way for SCP providers to make their voices heard.
 The “TAKE ACTION” feature puts current issues at their fingertips, enabling providers to monitor current legislation affecting EM and HM clinical practice, patients, and hospital systems and impact these issues with a click of a mouse.